Sleep Apnoea meaning?

 Obstructive Sleep Apnoea causes – This form of sleep apnoea takes place when the throat relaxes during sleep leading to the collapse of the soft tissue wall in the throat which then obstructs the air pathway.
 The brain senses this obstruction to breathing and briefly rouses you up.
 This sleep interruption is extremely brief but, such interruptions can take place several times leading to sleep deprivation and other disorders.

--Central Sleep Apnoea causes – Central sleep apnoea is a rare form of sleep apnoea and it is the direct result of the brain’s failure to transmit signals to the breath controlling muscles to breathe.
+Central sleep apnoea is a rare form of sleep apnoea and it is the direct result of the brain’s failure to transmit signals to the breath controlling muscles to breathe.
 This results in the person making no effort to breathe.
-This apnoea is followed by hyperapnoea, where the body compensates with faster breathing to eliminate the retained waste gases in the body.
-CSA results in shortness of breath and poses difficulty to staying asleep.
+This apnoea is followed by

 Sleep Apnoea symptoms